-WHEREAS: The City seeks to address the housing emergency described above through legislation to stabilize rents and prevent evictions occupancy was issued after twelve months prior to the passage of a local ordinance authorized hereunder shall be exempt for a period of 15 years from the date at which such certificate of occupancy was issued,
+WHEREAS: The City seeks to address the housing emergency described above through legislation to stabilize rents and prevent evictions.

 SECTION 2: Power for local rent regulation.
 The City may, by ordinance, regulate the rent in residential dwelling units and provide for reasonable exemption from such regulation: